noxthot/ss22_julia_workshop/pages/introduction/basis_datatypes_and_operations.md

 julia> p.y
 2.0
 ```
 Now we have created our own datatype *PointObject*, which stores an $x$ and a $y$ coordinate.
-Note that creating a point by `p = PointObject(1.0,2.0)` directly fixes the $x$ and $y$ coordinate.
-If you wish to change these coordinates after construction, you will observe that Julia forbids you to do so.
-To allow for changes in a defined object, we can use the `mutable` command when defining the struct, which gives
+Note that creating a point by `p = PointObject(1.0,2.0)` directly fixes the coordinates.
+If you wish to change these after construction, you will observe that Julia forbids you to do so.
+To allow modifying values, we can use the `mutable` command when defining the struct, which gives
 ```julia-repl
 julia> mutable struct PointMutable
           x::Float64